jadecobra/python_tdd_exercises/source/truth table 12: project.rst

   * if ``p == True`` the result is ``True``
   * if ``p == False`` the result is ``False``

-* let us add conditions to represent our observations
+* add conditions to represent our observations
   .. code-block:: python

        def project_first(p, q):